mlpack/mlpack/README.md

 ### 2. Citation details

-If you use mlpack in your research or software, please cite mlpack using the citation below (given in BiBTeX format):
+If you use mlpack in your research or software, please cite mlpack using the citation below (given in BibTeX format):

     @article{mlpack2018,
         title     = {mlpack 3: a fast, flexible machine learning library},